PerfectlySoft/PerfectDocs/guide/logRemote.md

 ## Linking events with "eventid"

 Each log event returns an event id string.
-If an eventid string is supplied to the directive then it will use the supplied eventid in the log directive instead - this makes it easy to link together related events.
+If an eventid string is supplied to the directive then it will use the supplied eventid in the log directive instead.
+This makes it easy to link together related events.

 ``` swift
 let eid = RemoteLogger.critical(obj)
 RemoteLogger.info(obj, eventid: eid)
 ```

-The returned eventid is marked @discardableResult therefore can be safely ignored if not required for re-use.
+The returned eventid is marked `@discardableResult` and therefore can be safely ignored if not required for re-use.